Tyrn/wei/the-insider-en.typ

 peasants that guard you."

      They left the eight cornered room for a terrace.
-A light armchair with a golden head and spreading  wings at the sides - it seemed to  be  flying - stood next  to the balustrade and several foot stools stood next to  it.
+A light armchair with a golden head and spreading  wings at the sides---it seemed to  be  flying---stood next  to the balustrade and several foot stools stood next to  it.
 The sovereign sat in  the armchair and showed Bemish  to a stool.
 They sat down, the sovereign paused and asked.

-     "They write in  your newspapers that I should have a parliament elected and transfer the  power to  the people - that  is, they say, the only way to manage corruption and power  abuse.
+     "They write in  your newspapers that I should have a parliament elected and transfer the  power to  the people---that  is, they say, the only way to manage corruption and power  abuse.
 And my officials keep  pointing out that the  people  are  poor, lost and  embittered  and that there  are  a lot  of underground sects  in  the  country.
-If  only rich are  allowed  to  vote, a rebellion  will fire up and  if  everybody is allowed to vote, crazy zealots will make one half of parliament and the officials bribed by the criminals - another  half.
+If  only rich are  allowed  to  vote, a rebellion  will fire up and  if  everybody is allowed to vote, crazy zealots will make one half of parliament and the officials bribed by the criminals---another  half.
 They  also  say that an  assembly  can rule only during  easy times,  and  one man  should rule during uneasy times.
 It  is in assemblies' nature to  think  slowly  and in  the  uneasy  times one has  to  make  fast decisions and any slow decision in uneasy times will be a wrong one.
 What do you think?"

-     Bemish  felt  uncomfortable  sitting  on  a gilded perch - he wasn't  a parrot, was he?
+     Bemish  felt  uncomfortable  sitting  on  a gilded perch---he wasn't  a parrot, was he?
 He stood and said.

      "I  think that one can always find a thousand reasons why  democracy is